hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 * `description` -
   (Optional)
   An optional human-readable description of this notification channel.
 This description may provide additional details, beyond the display name, for the channel.
 This may not exceed 1024 Unicode characters.

+* `display_name` -
+  (Optional)
+  An optional human-readable name for this notification channel.
+It is recommended that you specify a non-empty and unique name in order to make it easier to identify the channels in your project, though this is not enforced.
+The display name is limited to 512 Unicode characters.

 * `enabled` -
   (Optional)